 Another way is to simply view the Manage Bleeding Search Terms tab in the left pane which is a pre-curated view for search terms with 15 clicks and no sales, or search terms with ACoS above Target ACoS.

-Optimizing bids with PPC Ninja
+How do I optimizing bids with PPC Ninja

 PPC Ninja provides daily bid change recommendations, with easy bulk operations that save you time.
 We analyze your data based on a Data Sufficiency model at the keyword level so that we have enough data to provide meaningful adjustment recommendations.

 Our recommendations are based on a comparison of your current ACoS with your target ACoS.
 It is important to set a reasonable Target ACoS based on what your current ACoS is.
 If you Target is too low when the current ACoS is too high then the recommendations generated might be too low and make the keyword drop off a cliff in terms of impressions.

 Each recommendation comes with a 'Reason’ field to help you make the decision of whether to accept or reject.
 In addition, you can also access all the vital statistics about that keyword, such as the number of clicks it received, the number of impressions it had, the sales, ACoS, Cost Per Click values.
 It’s also easy to override the bid change value to one of your choice.
 Simply click on Override in the New Bid column.

 Look at the New Bid column and verify if the change we suggested is valid.
 Then, simply accept, reject or override it.
 Analyze the contextual data we provide, such as ACoS or sales to make your decision.
 We also provide Amazon’s recommended keyword bid range as a reference.
 If you have set up any additional modifiers for bids by placement, or any dynamic bidding strategies, those could further alter your base bid in real time.

 Make changes to your bids row by row or in bulk.
 It’s that simple.
 We’ll send you email reminders each week.